isomerpages/moe-changkatpri/_anniversary/Overview.md

 of past and present students, staff, and stakeholders in a meaningful and engaging way.
 The event will focus on three key themes: Reminiscing the Past, Celebrating the Present, and Creating the Future.</p>
-<p>As part of the festivities, we will launch SustainaTrail@Changkat-Simei,
+<p>As part of the festivities, we will launch <strong>SustainaTrail@Changkat-Simei, a community sustainability trail that highlights the efforts of local schools and organizations in promoting sustainable living</strong>.
-a community sustainability trail that highlights the efforts of local schools and organizations in promoting sustainable living.
 Funded by Sustainable Living @ South East Grant, the trail will engage residents and students, inspiring them to incorporate sustainability into their daily lives.</p>
 <p></p>
 <p></p>
 <p></p>